mythril-forge/vanilla-spells/spells/level-2/scorching-ray.md

 You create three rays of fire and hurl them at targets within range.
 You can hurl them at one target or several.

-Make a Ranged Spell Attack for each ray.
+Make a ranged spell attack for each ray.
 On a hit, the target takes `2d6` fire damage.

 ## At Higher Levels